thomasdane/wordFrequencyCounter/Readme.txt

 Optimizations and scaling

-1. What if we wanted to process multiple books at once?
-Could use async or multithreading.
 2. Do we need to load entire book into memory?
 Could we parse it bit by bit?
 Discussion below.

 Discussion: how to quickly read a large text file